Office of the Vice President for

 Security Monitoring is a method used to confirm that the security practices and controls in place are being adhered to and are effective.
 Monitoring consists of activities such as the review of

 - Continual automated intrusion detection and prevention logs

 - Firewall logs

 - Application logs

 - Help desk logs

 - Other log and error files

-IT will maintain audit logs on controlled systems to track usage information to a level appropriate for that system, including user sessions and failed connection attempts.
-IT has the discretion to implement any additional logging as necessary.
-IT will also perform vulnerability testing of university networks annually.
+TS will maintain audit logs on controlled systems to track usage information to a level appropriate for that system, including user sessions and failed connection attempts.
+TS has the discretion to implement any additional logging as necessary.
+TS will also perform vulnerability testing of university networks annually.

-The I.T.
-Network Administrator serves as the university’s Information Security Officer, and should be contacted for questions or concerns regarding information security or to report violations of security policies or procedures.
+As per System policy, the CIO will appoint the University’s Information Security Officer who will be the contacted for questions or concerns regarding information security or to report violations of security policies or procedures.

 Employee Training and Notification of Security Issues